Disk-MTH/Disk-MTH/README.md

 If you want to contact me or work with me, go through one of the social media that you will find on my [website](https://diskmth.fr) (new version is on developpment, data can be outdated)

+I'm also looking for a 14 weeks long internship between January 13th and April 18th.
+For any further information, check my [linkedin](https://www.linkedin.com/in/mathieu-gillet-17a642295)

 -----

 ### <p align="center">💻 The software I use 💻</p>